Frequently Asked Questions

 What is the LLDS?

 The Literary and Linguistic Data Service (LLDS) is a repository of digital literary and linguistic resources for research and teaching.
 The LLDS was created at and remains a part of the University of Oxford.
-We also offer advice to resource creators about best practice for creating digital resources, and to users of digital resources on how to benefit from existing resources.
+We also offer advice to resource creators about best practice for creating digital resources, and to users of digital resources.
+LLDS is funded by the Arts and Humanities Research council as a national repository for literary and linguistic resources as part of the Infrastructure of Digital Arts and Humanities programme, and as the coordinating node for CLARIN-UK.

 What is the relationship to the Oxford Text Archive?